tomkooij/e07-900m10s-esp32s3/README.md

 On the side of the USB connector one hole on the PCB is not used.
 Close the C3_3V3 and C3_GND solderbridges.

+Note that the C3 is a single-core RISC-V board.
+It may not run Ramses_ESP correctly.
+(Perhaps turn wifi/mqtt off).

 ## Where can I order?
 Buy the original ramses ESP from [IndaloTech](https://indalo-tech.onlineweb.shop/).
 This product is not affialiated at all with IndaloTech.
 It's just a clone.
 However, I've previously bought a SSM-D2 (ramses_esp predecessor) and its build quality is excellent.